-ISS has operated a standalone policy for the United Kingdom (UK) and Ireland since early 2015.
+ISS has operated a standalone policy for the United Kingdom (UK) and Ireland since 2015.
 Previously, we used the voting guidelines of the Pensions and Lifetime Savings Association (formerly known as the National Association of Pension Funds, or NAPF) as our standard reference.
 The ISS policy remains broadly consistent with that of the Association, and continues to reflect other good practice standards relevant to the UK market.
+A number of good practice guidelines are referenced in this document; a full list of these guidelines is available in the appendix.